jangroth/aws-certification-notes/devops-engineer-professional.md

 			* `AWS::Redshift::Cluster`
 		* Allow data recovery at a later stage

+#### Stack Sets

+A *stack set* lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template.
+All the resources included in each stack are defined by the stack set's AWS CloudFormation template.
+As you create the stack set, you specify the template to use, as well as any parameters and capabilities that template requires.

+#### Concept

+* Stack sets are created in a region of an administrator account
+* A *stack instance* is a reference to a stack in a target account within a region
+  * Can exist without a stack, e.g. if stack failed to create, than the stack instance shows the reason for that
+* Operations: *Create*, *Update*, *Delete*
+* Operation options:
+  * *Maximum concurrent accounts* - maximum number or percentage of target accounts in which an operation is performed at one time
+  * *Failure tolerance* - maximum number or percentage of stack operation failures that can occur, per region, beyond which AWS CloudFormation stops an operation automatically
+  * *Retain stack* (delete operations only) - keep stacks and their resources running even after they have been removed from a stack set

 <a name="4_2_3"></a>
 ### [↖](#4_2)[↑](#4_2_2_2_4_2)[↓](#4_2_3_1) Concepts

 <a name="4_2_3_1"></a>
 #### [↖](#4_2)[↑](#4_2_3)[↓](#4_2_3_1_1) Running code on instance boot

+.|.
+-|-
+`cfn-init`|Use to retrieve and interpret resource metadata, install packages, create files, and start services.
+`cfn-signal`|Use to signal with a CreationPolicy or WaitCondition, so you can synchronize other resources in the stack when the prerequisite resource or application is ready.
+`cfn-get-metadata`|Use to retrieve metadata for a resource or path to a specific key.
+`cfn-hup`|Use to check for updates to metadata and execute custom hooks when changes are detected.

 ##### Define code and scripts to run